ThemCrayonsTho/YARG-on-Xbox/README.md

 YARG (a.k.a.
 Yet Another Rhythm Game) is a free, open-source, plastic guitar game that is still in development.
 It supports guitar (five fret), drums (plastic or e-kit), vocals, pro-guitar, and more!
 YARG is still in active development, so there may be bugs and missing features.

+This version is modified for XBOX and is based off of the orignal's [source](https://github.com/YARC-Official/YARG)

 ## 👉 Disclaimer

 > [!IMPORTANT]